Happyr/BirthdayBundle/README.md

 Happyr Birthday Bundle
 ======================

 Get a nice looking form for birthdays.
-Enter the year manually and then drop down for.
+Enter the year manually and then drop down for month and day.

 ## Install